 You came on our radar earlier this year in March when you dropped your first solo Mixtape aptly name ‘The Mix-tape’, Describe your creative process behind both The project and the artist selection?

 The reason why I called it ‘ The Mixtape” is a play on the word “mix”, I’m an engineer and I mix and there was also a mix of different artists on the mixtape.
-In terms of the creative process, it was created in my studio , the videos were filmed in my studio and I had my own touch on the Mixtape.
-The thing I did differently was change my audio tag.
-I have two, one that everyone hears and there’s a second audio tag which which was used in this mixtape.
+In terms of the creative process, it was created in my studio, the videos were filmed in my studio and I had my own touch on the Mixtape.
+The thing I did differently was I changed my audio tag.
+I have two, one that everyone hears and there’s a second audio tag which was used in this mixtape.

 There were a few artists that I wanted to feature but I couldn’t get.
 That for me is just the part of the industry and a learning process.
 Overall I’m happy with what I created and the artists that I got to worked with on the mixtape.

-There wasn’t problems, however the family wanted to release a tribute to M Dot first and then gave their blessings for this release as long as recognition was paid to the memory of Showkey.
+There weren’t problems, however, the family wanted to release a tribute to M Dot first and then gave their blessings for this release as long as recognition was paid to the memory of Showkey.